 Without performing a necropsy - the poultry version of the human autopsy - it's impossible to know exactly what happened to him.
 A thorough external examination disclosed no obvious causes.

 So what could it have been?

 These are viewed in studies (1) as the commonest causes of sudden death in poultry:

-Clearly that is not the case here - my hen was part of a small, backyard flock and had put on weight appropriately over the nine months since she hatched.
+Clearly that is not the case here - Charlie was part of my small, backyard flock and had put on weight appropriately over the ten months since he hatched.

 However, I considered the most common potential causes of heart disease found in commercial hens, which are:

 Well, sometimes death is just part of life - the way of the world.
 Sometimes, even with the best care, a wonderful coop, the best food, the nicest occasional treats, a good place to scratch and peck - sometimes none of that matters.